rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/working-with-images.md

 nerdctl -h
 ```

+Unlike docker, containerd features its own namespaces, by default images are stored in the `default` namespace.

-The initial set of images are stored in the same containerd that Kubernetes uses,
+The Kubernetes images are stored in the `k8s.io` namespace.
+If you want your images avilable for use by Kubernetes
-and are part of the `k8s.io` namespace.
-You can also switch to a namespace called
-`default` if you wish to build or pull images into a different namespace.
-Currently
-the only way to create other namespaces is to build or pull an image with the
-`nerdctl` CLI, using the `--namespace <NAMESPACE_NAME>` option.
+then use the `--namespace k8s.io` or `-n k8s.io` CLI argument.

+nerdctl namespaces are independent and seperate from Kubernetes/kubectl namespaces.
   </TabItem>
   <TabItem value="docker" default>